 We believe that we have differentiated ourselves from competitors by building a reputation for high-quality products, customer service and innovation.
 Our sales team monitors customer service in an effort to ensure that we remain the primary supplier for our key accounts.
 This strategy requires us to develop and maintain strong relationships with our customers, including end users as well as distributors and converters.
 We have a technical sales team with significant knowledge of our products and processes, particularly in specialized products.
 This knowledge enables our sales and marketing team to work closely with our research and development organization and our customers to co-develop products and formulations to meet specific performance requirements.
-This partnership approach enables us to further expand our relationships with new customers and increase sales of new products.
+This partnership approach enables us to further expand our relationships with our existing customer base, develop relationships with new customers and increase sales of new products.